 “We are extremely pleased to see that the results of the second survey reaffirm both our commitment to excellent health care and our attention to the human side of illness,” says Bastyr Center Chief Medical Officer Jamey Wallace, ND.

 In the alliance’s first survey of patient satisfaction, published in 2012, Bastyr Center also was consistently rated better than its collective peers in all four of the patient experience categories.

 “Bastyr’s training programs focus on excellent medical are and listening to our patients, which takes time and attention,” Dr. Wallace says.
 “We are very grateful that the survey demonstrates that our patients appreciate that approach."

 Part of what makes Bastyr Center so successful is its unique Team Care model, where a licensed provider and two to three advanced student clinicians work together to provide patients with highly individualized treatments and generous practitioner time.

-Of the nearly 90,000 people in the Puget Sound area who received a mailing to participate in this survey between October and December 2011, 36 percent responded.
-The survey asked patients to report their experiences with their health care provider and the provider’s office staff over the last 12 months.
+About 36,000 people in the Puget Sound responded to this survey between September and December 2013, reporting their experiences with their health care provider and the provider’s office staff between July 1, 2012 and June 30, 2013.